Michali24/Recipe-Website/README.md

 ## Overview

-RecipeApp is a web-based recipe management system, developed using Angular for the frontend and ASP.NET Core for the backend, following a 3-Tier Architecture structure.
+CookMe Recipe Website is a web-based recipe management system, developed using Angular for the frontend and ASP.NET Core for the backend, following a 3-Tier Architecture structure.
 The system allows users to filter recipes by category, view detailed recipe information, manage user permissions, rate recipes, and display the top 10 recipes based on a smart scoring algorithm.

 ---